gitbrew/LanternLite/README.txt

 - iPhone 4 (CDMA - Verizon): http://appldnld.apple.com/iPhone4/041-9743.20111012.vjhfp/iPhone3,3_5.0_9A334_Restore.ipsw
 - iPad 1: http://appldnld.apple.com/iPhone4/041-8357.20111012.DTOrM/iPad1,1_5.0_9A334_Restore.ipsw

-Instructions:
+Installation Instructions:

-1) Download redsn0w and unzip.
+1) Download redsn0w 0.9.9b8 and unzip.
 Move redsn0w application bundle (not the whole .zip flie) to the desktop.

 2) Download the IPSW for your device and place it on the desktop.

-3) Run LanternLite5.0.pkg and install.
+3) Run LanternLite.pkg and install.
 Continue with the rest of this process once you've logged out and back in.

 4) Run app.

+Build Instructions:

+Please refer to HOW_TO_BUILD.txt for details on building project from source